 - Under the “UML Sequence” category in the Toolbar, click “Use Markup.”

-- In the pop-over, type your markup.
+- In the pop-over on the loft-hand side, type your markup.

 - Click “Build” when you are ready to generate the diagram.